minio/docs/source/administration/object-management/transition-objects-to-azure.rst

        remote storage tier.
 Specify the name in all-caps, e.g. ``AZURE_TIER``.
        This value is required in the next step.

+   * - :mc-cmd:`ACCOUNT <mc ilm tier add --account-name>`
+     - The :azure-docs:`Storage Account <storage/common/storage-account-overview>` to use as the remote storage resource.

+       You cannot change this account name after creating the tier.

+   * - :mc-cmd:`KEY <mc ilm tier add --account-key>`
+     - The corresponding shared account key for the specified ``ACCOUNT``.

+       The account key must have an assigned Azure policy with the required :ref:`permissions
+       <minio-lifecycle-management-transition-to-azure-permissions-remote>`.

+       See :azure-docs:`Managing storage account access keys <storage/common/storage-account-keys-manage>` for more information.

-   * - :mc-cmd:`BUCKET <mc ilm tier add --bucket>`
+   * - :mc-cmd:`CONTAINER <mc ilm tier add --bucket>`
-     - The name of the bucket on the :abbr:`Azure (Microsoft Azure)` storage backend to which MinIO transitions objects.
+     - The name of the container on the :abbr:`Azure (Microsoft Azure)` storage backend to which MinIO transitions objects.

    * - :mc-cmd:`PREFIX <mc ilm tier add --prefix>`
-     - The optional bucket prefix within which MinIO transitions objects.
+     - The optional container prefix within which MinIO transitions objects.

        MinIO stores all transitioned objects in the specified ``BUCKET`` under a unique per-deployment prefix value.
 Omit this argument to use only that